Design Guide: The Different Types of Fireplaces

 Kitchens are often said to be the heart of the home but we can definitely make an argument for fireplaces too.
 A focal point to a space and a great area to gather, fireplaces enhance ambiance and add value to your home.

 An electric fireplace is simply an electric heater that mimics a fireplace burning coal or wood.
 When renovating a home, people often opt to replace their old, conventional fireplace with an electric one because of the various benefits they have to offer.
 Electric fireplaces are powered by a plug in your wall, so no fumes are being released into your home.
 Because it is not actually burning wood to produce heat, it is low maintenance and easy to clean.
 Using an electric fireplace is extremely simple, and its appearance can be designed in a wide range of unique ways!
-They are a great, stylish and safe choice for your home.
+They are a great, stylish and safe choice for your Atlanta home.
+Interested in visiting an Atlanta fireplace store to learn more?
+Visit CR Lighting to speak to a specialist!

 Gas fireplaces look like real wood fires and act alike, too!
 They produce a small amount of smoke that requires venting, but the fire is produced by (…you guessed it…) gas!
 A gas-burning fire is more manageable than a wood-burning fire because you can control the amount of gas being used to ignite the flame.
 If you want more heat, all it takes is a simple adjustment.
 The second you would like to cease the fire; you can turn off the gas and the fire will quickly dissipate.